 With cooking performance relatively similar amongst the cookers we tested, we found user-friendliness to be the factor that most separated the cream of the crop from the average models.
 We also found two specific aspects of the user experience to be the most significant: the interface/controls and how the lid stores when it is in use.
 The latter may seem trivial, but holding the lid or placing it on a crowded counter while stirring is more annoying than you might expect.
 Therefore, our scores in this metric are mostly based on how intuitive we found each machine's control panel and whether or not there was a convenient place to store the lid while stirring or serving.
 However, some models also stood out for other reasons.

-The Breville Fast Slow Pro, Instant Pot Duo Mini, and Ninja Foodi Smart XL follow closely behind the Duo Plus 6 Quart.
-All four of these models share one critical feature: Easy to use control panels and menus.
-All four models also feature intuitive interfaces and large LCD screens.
+The Breville Fast Slow Pro and Ninja Foodi Smart XL follow closely behind the Duo Plus.
+These models share one critical feature: easy to use control panels and menus.
+They also have intuitive interfaces and large LCD screens.
 If we had to choose, we'd say we slightly prefer Breville's interface over the rest.
 However, all are easy to use.

-The Instant Pot Duo Mini is one of our smallest cookers.
-It is a 3-quart model with a control panel similar to its larger sibling, the Instant Pot Duo Plus V4.
-These two products, along with the Breville Fast Slow Pro and Ninja Foodi Smart XL, have excellent, safe release mechanisms for their steam valves.
+The Instant Pot Duo Plus V4, Breville Fast Slow Pro, and Ninja Foodi Smart XL have excellent, safe release mechanisms for their steam valves.
 We feel this greatly adds to their overall user-friendly experience.

 The Ninja Foodi Smart XL offers an easily understandable interface and a convenient slider knob to navigate through its three key cooking modes.
 This newest Ninja model scored huge convenience points by incorporating a single multipurpose lid for all of its cooking modes.
 Changing lids is a thing of the past.